-The landlord established a claim of \$8034.56.
-I authorize the landlord to retain the tenant's \$1550.00 security deposit for a balance owing of \$6484.56.

-Under his application, the tenant has established a claim for \$1568.23.

-Pursuant to Section 72 of the Act, I set off the amount awarded to the tenant against the amount awarded to the landlord, and I grant the landlord a Monetary Order for the balance of \$4916.33.
+The landlord has established a claim of \$6484.56 under his application.
+The tenant has established a claim for \$1468.23 Pursuant to Section 67 of the Act, I grant the landlord a Monetary Order for the balance of \$5016.23.
+This Order may be registered in the

-Since the parties were partially successful in their respective application, I decline to make an order regarding the filing fees.

-Page: 7

-This Order may be registered in the Small Claims Court and enforced as an order of that Court.
+Small Claims Court and enforced as an order of that Court.

-This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.
+This decision is made on authority delegated to me by the Director of the Residential

+Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: February 04, 2011.
+Dated: February 03, 2011.